TooBee-Team/TooBee-Optimization/README.md

 # TooBee Optimization

-This project is a public optimization mod for TooBee survival server.
+This project is a public optimization minecraft mod for TooBee survival server.

-This mod is in early stage of development.
+This mod is in very early stage of development.

-Support for the newest minecraft is updated if and only if TooBee server updates, and yet the old version of minecraft is not supported.
+Support for the newest minecraft is updated if and only if TooBee server updates, and yet older version of minecraft is not supported.

 ## About TooBee Server
 TooBee is a Chinese original survival server belonging to HaoRenFu.